Khloe Kardashian Shows Off Her Dark Side In Sexy Leather Jumpsuit

 In the photos taken by the paparazzi, Khloe is seen sporting a form-fitting leather jumpsuit.
 The one-piece ensemble hugged Kardashian’s curves and showcased her long, lean legs, curvy backside, tiny waist, and ample bust.

-The Keeping Up with the Kardashians star also went dramatic with her hairstyle, pulling her waist-length blonde locks up into a high ponytail on top of her head and leaving the straight strands to fall down her back.
+The Keeping Up with the Kardashians star also went dramatic with her hairstyle, pulling her waist-length blond locks up into a high ponytail on top of her head and leaving the straight strands to fall down her back.

 Khloe also rocked a full face of makeup for the outing, which included a bronzed glow, pink blush on her cheeks, a light pink gloss on her lips, and a shimmering highlighter on her face.